Uttar Pradesh: The Heartland of India

 (i) Mineral Wealth & Energy Production

-- Coal, limestone, dolomite in Sonbhadra & Mirzapur
+- Coal, limestone, and dolomite in Sonbhadra & Mirzapur

 - Sand and sandstone mining